On pattern avoidance in matchings and involutions: Future directions

 If one instead acts on $FL(n)$ by the orthogonal group $O(n)$ or the symplectic group $Sp(n)$ ($n$ even), one obtains varieties indexed by $\fkI_n$ and $\fkF_n$.
 Such varieties are generally referred to as $K$-orbits.
 McGovern's results are some of the first to characterize geometric properties of these varieties in terms of pattern avoidance.
 Hamaker, Marberg and Pawlowski have shown many other properties of $K$-orbits are governed by $\fkI$ and $\fkF$-avoidance~\cite{hamaker2018involution,hamaker2019schur,hamaker2020fixed}.

 Additionally, one can act on $FL(n)$ by $GL(p) \times GL(q)$ with $p + q = n$.
 This action has orbits indexed by objects called \textbf{clans}, which are involutions whose fixed points are labeled $+$ or $-$.
 The geometric properties of these orbits can also be described by pattern avoidance.
-For example, Wyser has showed orbit closures indexed by $3412$-avoiding clans correspond to Richardson varieties~\cite{wyser2013schubert}.
-Other work by Wyser-Woo~\cite{woo2015combinatorial} and Wyser-Woo-Yong~\cite{woo2018governing}, give clan pattern avoidance criteria for many other properties of these orbits.
-Proposition~\ref{p:132} and Theorem~\ref{t:fixed-points} give enumerative results for clans (set $t=2$).
-We hope the pattern avoidance community will make a deeper study of enumerative properties for pattern avoidance of clans.
+For example, Wyser has shown orbit closures indexed by $3412$-avoiding clans correspond to Richardson varieties~\cite{wyser2013schubert}.
+Other work by Woo--Wyser~\cite{woo2015combinatorial} and Woo--Wyser--Yong~\cite{woo2018governing}, give clan pattern avoidance criteria for many other properties of these orbits.
+Setting $t=2$ in Proposition~\ref{p:132} and Proposition~\ref{p:fixed-point} gives some enumerative results for clans.
+We hope the permutation patterns community will make a deeper study of enumerative properties for pattern avoidance of clans.